scanzy/electric-scraper/DOCS.md

 The scraping function returns a list of dictionaries, with the following fields:
 - `manuCode`: manifacturer code of the component
 - `result`: "success" or "error: <error message>"
+- `matchedHints`: list of hints that matched (domain first, then keywords)
 - `url`: url of the scraped website page
 - `fields`: dictionary with the scraped data (e.g. basic info, details)
 - `files`: dictionary with the files downloaded (e.g. datasheet, drawings, catalogs)